riscv-steel/riscv-steel/docs/source/hardware/core.md

 ### Fast Interrupts

-The Processor Core IP provides 16 fast interrupt request lines in addition to the standard RISC-V interrupts.
+RISC-V Steel Processor Core provides 16 fast interrupt request lines in addition to the standard RISC-V interrupts.
 These interrupt requests have higher priority over the standard interrupts, as shown in the table above.

-### Interrupt request handshake
+### Interrupt Request Handshake

 A device can request an interrupt by driving the corresponding **irq_\*** signal to logic `HIGH` and holding it `HIGH` until the request is accepted.
 The processor accepts the request by driving the **irq_\*_response** signal to logic `HIGH` for one clock cycle.
 The requesting device can drive the **irq_\*** signal to logic `LOW` in the clock cycle that follows the response, or keep it `HIGH` to make a new request.